5jotters/vRF-briefing/docs/LocalProcedures.md

 Once formations are cleared for departure they will enter and take off following VMC or IMC procedures depending on the Airfield weather conditions:

-● VMC: NORTH FLEX / DREAM 3 departure in use.
+● VMC: NORTH FLEX / DREAM 6 departure in use.
 Take Off will be 1+1 at 10" spacing with visual rejoin when airborne.
-Afterwards will proceed to first route waypoint.
+Once above 10200 FT / 20NM R249 LSV proceed to C3: AAR.
 This one will be exactly the same for all players in the package.

  ![](../Images/FlexTurnout.jpg)

  ![](../Images/FlexTurnoutRWY21.jpg)